concedra/foundation-kit/README.md

 ### New Project

-To create a new project and follow the instruction of [foundation-cli](https://github.com/zurb/foundation-cli)
+To create a new project follow the instruction of [foundation-cli](https://github.com/zurb/foundation-cli)

     $ docker-compose run cli foundation new app